alpacahq/alpaca-trade-api-python/README.md

 Note that this package supports only python version 3.7 and above.

+## Deprecation Notice

+A new python SDK, [Alpaca-py](https://github.com/alpacahq/alpaca-py), is available.
+This SDK will be the primary python SDK starting in 2023.
+We recommend slowly moving over your code to use the new SDK.
+Keep in mind, we will be maintaining this repo as usual until the end of 2022.

 ## Install
 We support python>=3.7.
 If you want to work with python 3.6, please note that these package dropped support for python <3.7 for the following versions:
 ```